AdaCore/training_material/courses/ada_essentials/110_private_types/88-private_types.lab.rst

    - Implement a program to create a map such that

       + Map key is a country name
-      + Map component content should include the associated continent and the colors in the flag
+      + Map component should contain the associated continent and the colors in the flag

    - Map operations should include

-      + Add a country to the map
+      + Add a country (and it's information) to the map
       + Query the map for countries
       + Query each country for its content